 Some of the brain fog and the physical pain is possibly due to low oestrogen levels so hopefully the oestrogen supplementation will help resolve the tiredness before and during the period and also help significantly with the sore limbs.

-Between all the above steps one would hope that this patient would have a significant improvement when reassessed in six weeks. hen, depending on response the treatment would need modification.
+Between all the above steps one would hope that this patient would have a significant improvement when reassessed in six weeks.
+Then, depending on response, the treatment would need modification.

 The third patient visit takes place 6 to 8 weeks after the second patient visit and this visit focuses on : how well is the initial treatment plan working for the patient.
-If, as we hope the treatment is working well, then what aspects of the treatment need to be improved.
-If the treatment is not making a a different then what has been missed diagnostically?
+If, as we hope, the treatment is working well, then we will need to judge what aspects of the treatment need to be improved.
+If the treatment is not making a difference, then what has been missed diagnostically?

 At that six week stage the treatment will need to be adjusted and fine tuned .